darthwalsh/TagTheKeep/README.md

 If your account uses 2FA, use a App Password
 ```

-So if your email is sally@gmail.com, then run:
+If your email is `sally@gmail.com`, then run:

     python3 main.py -u sally

 and at the prompt type your account password.

-After the first time you run it, a `.token` file is created that contains an auth token that gives permission to your entire Google account, so future runs to not need a password.
-Delete this if you are worried about security.
+After the first time you run it, a `.token` file is created that contains an auth token that gives permission to your entire Google account, so future runs do not need a password.
+Delete this if you are worried about malicous apps on your computer.

 ## 2FA needs App Password